osmocom/imsi-pseudo/README.md

 reference, one could pre-provision a random "imsi_pseudo_key" with the SIM card, store it in the pseudo IMSI table in the HLR, and deploy a new encryption key together with each new pseudo IMSI, attached to the SMS.

+### User-configurable minimum duration between IMSI changes

+It may be desirable to let users configure their minimum duration between IMSI changes.
+This allows people with a high privacy requirement to switch their pseudonymous IMSI more often, and it allows the IMSI change to happen less often if it is distracting to the user.
+The latter depends on the phone's software, for example:
+* A Samsung GT-I9100 Galaxy SII smartphone with Android 4.0.3 displays a message at the bottom of the screen for about 5 seconds, but the user interface remains usable.
+* A Samsung GT-E1200 feature phone displays a waiting screen for 16 to 17 seconds and is unusable during that time.